blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 {{ include 'includes/eapwarning/index.md' }}

 # Use the Selenium WebDriver
-The {{ stache.config.product_name_short }} provides an API that lets users take advantage of Selenium WebDriver to interact with common elements in Infinity-based applications such as ***Blackbaud CRM***.
+The {{ stache.config.product_name_short }} provides an API that lets you take advantage of Selenium WebDriver to interact with common elements in Infinity-based applications such as ***Blackbaud CRM***.
 You can use Selenium's WebDriver and Wait pattern to drive browser interactions.

 ## Prerequisites
 * Complete the [Get Started]({{stache.config.blue_walkthroughs_getting-started}}) walkthrough.